wangyp33/Deep-Learning/README.md

 # Deep-Learning
-This repository is used for save my deep learing homework and data
+This repository is used for save my deep learning homework and data